Der Spiegel: Investigative journalism

 Der Spiegel has a distinctive reputation for revealing political misconduct and scandals.
-Online Encyclopædia Britannica emphasizes this quality of the magazine as follows: "The magazine is renowned for its aggressive, vigorous, and well-written exposés of government malpractice and scandals."
+Encyclopædia Britannica emphasizes this quality of the magazine as follows: "The magazine is renowned for its aggressive, vigorous, and well-written exposés of government malpractice and scandals."
 It merited recognition for this as early as 1950 when the federal parliament launched an inquiry into Spiegels accusations that bribed members of parliament had promoted Bonn over Frankfurt as the seat of West Germany's government.

 During the Spiegel scandal in 1962, which followed the release of a report about the possible low state of readiness of the German armed forces, Minister of Defense and conservative figurehead Franz Josef Strauss had Der Spiegel investigated.
-In the course of this investigation, the editorial offices were raided by police while Rudolf Augstein and other Der Spiegel editors were arrested on charges of treason.
-Despite a lack of sufficient authority, Strauss even went after the article's author, Conrad Ahlers, who was consequently arrested in Spain, where he was on holiday.
+In the course of this investigation, the editorial offices were raided by police, while Rudolf Augstein and other Der Spiegel editors were arrested on charges of treason.
+Despite a lack of sufficient authority, Strauss even went after the article's author, Conrad Ahlers, who was consequently arrested while on holiday in Spain.
 When the legal case collapsed, the scandal led to a major shake-up in Chancellor Konrad Adenauer's cabinet, and Strauss had to stand down.
 The affair was generally received as an attack on the freedom of the press.
 Since then, Der Spiegel has repeatedly played a significant role in revealing political grievances and misdeeds, including the Flick Affair.

-In 2010, the magazine supported WikiLeaks in publishing leaked materials from the United States State Department, along with The Guardian, The New York Times, El País, and Le Monde and in October 2013 with the help of former NSA contractor Edward Snowden unveiled the systematic wiretapping of Chancellor of Germany Angela Merkel's private cell phone over a period of over 10 years at the hands of the National Security Agency's Special Collection Service (SCS).
+In 2010, the magazine supported WikiLeaks in publishing leaked materials from the United States State Department, along with The Guardian, The New York Times, El País, and Le Monde.
+In October 2013, with the help of former NSA contractor Edward Snowden, it unveiled the systematic wiretapping of Chancellor of Germany Angela Merkel's private cell phone over a period of over 10 years at the hands of the National Security Agency (NSA)'s Special Collection Service (SCS).

 According to a 2013 report by The New York Times, the magazine's leading role in German investigative journalism has diminished, since other German media outlets, including Süddeutsche Zeitung, Bild, ARD and ZDF, have become more involved in investigative reporting.

-In November 2023, Der Spiegel joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP) and more than 270 journalists in 55 countries and territories to produce the 'Cyprus Confidential' report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus, and showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
+In November 2023, Der Spiegel joined with the International Consortium of Investigative Journalists, Paper Trail Media and 69 media partners, including Distributed Denial of Secrets and the Organized Crime and Corruption Reporting Project (OCCRP), and more than 270 journalists in 55 countries and territories, to produce the Cyprus Confidential report on the financial network which supports the regime of Vladimir Putin, mostly with connections to Cyprus.
+The report showed Cyprus to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
 Government officials including Cyprus president Nikos Christodoulides and European lawmakers began responding to the investigation's findings in less than 24 hours, calling for reforms and launching probes.